Table of Contents

 I want to add support for columns and rows

-If you have unchecked "Do not load the default CSS" for your style, then you'll need to manually add back support for columns and rows.
+If you have checked "Do not load the default CSS" for your style, then you'll need to manually add back support for columns and rows.
 This will do the basics for you in most styles.
 Add this somewhere near the top of your CSS: